autogalkin/dirtyflag/README.md

 ## About <a name = "about"></a>

-I attempted to implement a C++ dirty flag without any memory overhead, and I tried several different methods that you'll see in [usage](#usage).
+I attempted to implement a C++ dirty flag without any memory overhead, and I tried several different methods that you'll see in [details](#details).
 This project consists of a single .hpp file that can be easily included in other projects.

 ## Details <a name = "details"></a>
 I implemented a some flag storages to experiments how can use a bool flag within a structure: